 You Have the Right to Litigate your Case

 If you cannot reach an appropriate settlement with the negligent party or their insurance provider, you have the right to file a lawsuit to have the court rule on your case.
 In Wisconsin, personal injury cases are handled by the circuit court.
 In Green Bay, the circuit court is located in the Brown County Courthouse.

 You Have the Right to Appeal the Court’s Decision

 If your lawyer feels the court made its determination in error, he or she might consider appealing its decision.
 This choice is generally pursued when a party feels that the court misapplied the law to his or her case or if there was an error with a component of the case, such as the gathering or use of evidence.
 When an individual appeals a court’s decision on a personal injury case, the case is moved to an appellate court where it is reviewed and may receive a new ruling.

-If you have been injured in an accident because of another party’s negligence, consider working with our team of experienced Appleton victims’ rights attorneys at Hammett, Bellin & Oswald, LLC to pursue compensation for your damages.
-Contact our office today to set up your initial consultation with a member of our team.
+If you have been injured in an accident because of another party’s negligence, consider working with our team of experienced Appleton victims’ rights attorneys at Hammett, Bellin & Oswald, LLC, to pursue compensation for your damages.
+Contact our team online or call 920-202-8872 today to set up your initial consultation with a member of our team.